The Federal Bar Association Welcomes All Law Students!

 Advocacy

-The organization’s headquarters are located outside of Washington, D.C., in Arlington, Va., giving it the proximity necessary to remain engaged on behalf of its members.
+The organization’s headquarters are located outside of Washington, D.C., in Arlington, Va., giving it the proximity necessary to remain engaged on behalf of its members and associates.

 • Government relations efforts as defined by the FBA Issues Agenda